Book a call with admissions

 Light Therapy

 Light therapy, also known as phototherapy, involves exposure to bright light.
-This type of therapy is often used to treat seasonal affective disorder (SAD), but it can also be effective in treating non-seasonal depression.
+This type of therapy is often used to treat seasonal affective disorder (SAD), but it can also be effective in treating non-seasonal depression1.
 Light therapy can be done using a special light box that emits bright light.
 The light box is usually used for 30 minutes to an hour each day.
 You can also get exposure to bright light by spending time outdoors in natural sunlight.

 Acupuncture and Vagus Nerve Stimulation